orhun/git-cliff/website/blog/git-cliff-1.3.0.md

 - _(cd)_ Do not publish release notes for pre-releases ([#249](https://github.com/orhun/git-cliff/issues/249)) - ([7a82aa1](https://github.com/orhun/git-cliff/commit/7a82aa1a769b2170ea7563d7df3c59da5a134201))
 ```

-- Title now have links to the compare changes page on GitHub
+- The title now has links to the compare changes page on GitHub
 - Each entry shows the issue/PR number and related commit
 - Emojis!